Jeff Capel II

 Felton Jeffrey Capel II (January 6, 1953 - November 13, 2017) was an American National Basketball Association assistant coach, and, prior to that, a college basketball head coach.
-He was head coach of the Old Dominion Monarchs team from 1994 to 2001, of the North Carolina A&T Aggies from 1993 to 1994 and of the Fayetteville State Broncos from 1989 to 1993.
-He was the father of Pittsburgh Panthers head coach Jeff Capel III and former Appalachian State Mountaineers head coach Jason Capel.
-He was also an assistant coach with the NBA's Charlotte Bobcats.
-On November 15, 2011, it was announced that Capel was hired as an assistant coach for the Philadelphia 76ers.
+He was the father of fellow coaches Jeff Capel III and Jason Capel.

 Early life

 Born in Southern Pines, North Carolina, Capel graduated from Pinecrest High School in 1970.
 He went to Fayetteville State University and played on the basketball team as a freshman, then served in the United States Army from 1971 to 1975.
 Capel says that serving in the Army provided discipline and structure in his life.
 Capel returned to Fayetteville State and played another season on the basketball team as a senior before graduating in 1977 with a degree in health and physical education.

 Coaching career

+Pinecrest High School (1980–1986)

 In 1978, Capel returned to his alma mater Pinecrest High School to be a volunteer basketball coach.
 He also coached wrestling, baseball, and junior varsity football at Pinecrest.
 He then was the head varsity basketball coach from 1980 to 1986.
 Capel also was an assistant principal at Pinecrest.